ryangreenio/personal/pages/blog.md

 title: Articles
 date: 2017-01-01
 permalink: /blog/index.html
-metaDescription: A sample Blog page listing various posts and authors.
+metaDescription: Discover more about marketing automation, SEO and remote work via blog articles.
+Learn more from these useful guides.
-subtitle: A collection of technical blog posts and random thoughts
+subtitle: A collection of blog posts
 eleventyNavigation:
   key: Blog
   order: 2